Tuesday, July 22, 2008

 During the last unsuccessful attempt at raising rates, you may remember receiving a blue post card only days before the May 27th hearing.
 That post card was sent out by the Pinellas County Utilities in an effort to compensate for an inserting error on their end, which resulted in the rate increase notice being inadvertently omitted from our billing statements.

+The City also placed a $443 ad to run in the St. Petersburg Times promoting a public hearing for this increase.
+The hearing was ultimately canceled due to insufficient notice to the public.
 Did the City throw $443 of our money down the drain needlessly by not canceling the ad and averting the expenditure?
 Or, was the City possibly reimbursed by Pinellas County Utilities for the cost of this ad?
 More later once the City responds to a public records request for documentation showing that the City did, in fact, pay for this ad and was NOT reimbursed.

 Nancy Obarski